Avatar (spacecraft)

-This spaceplane concept is unrelated to India's RLV Technology Demonstration Programme (RLV-TD).
+This spaceplane concept is unrelated to the Indian Space Research Organisation's (ISRO) RLV Technology Demonstration Programme (RLV-TD).

 Concept

 The idea is to develop a spaceplane vehicle that can take off from conventional airfields.
 Its liquid air cycle engine would collect air in the atmosphere on the way up, liquefy it, separate oxygen and store it on board for subsequent flight beyond the atmosphere.
 The Avatar, a reusable launch vehicle, was first announced in May 1998 at the Aero India 98 exhibition held at Bangalore.

 Avatar is projected to weigh 25 tons, of which 60% of that mass would be liquid hydrogen fuel.
 The oxygen required by the vehicle for combustion in outer space would be collected from the atmosphere during takeoff, thus reducing the need to carry oxygen during launch.
 The notional specification is for a payload weighing up to 1000 kg to low Earth orbit and to withstand up to 100 launches and reentries.

 If built, Avatar would take off horizontally like a conventional airplane from a conventional airstrip using turbo-ramjet engines that burn hydrogen and atmospheric oxygen.
 During this cruising phase, an on-board system would collect air from the atmosphere, from which liquid oxygen would be separated and stored and used to burn the stored hydrogen in the final flight phase to attain orbit.
 The vehicle would be designed to permit at least one hundred launches and atmospheric reentries.